 Working with three components: IDE, agents, and scripts.

-Do you want to try out the latest cloud technology for mobile automation testing for free?
+Do you want to try out the latest cloud technology for automated mobile app testing and automation testing for free?
 It is possible with the Kobiton tool.
 What the creators of the framework promise to their users:

 Tenfold acceleration of the testing process.